 The premier tube steak purveyor in town may be Fab's Hot Dogs.
-Chef owner Joe Fabrocini has brought virtually all of America to the San Fernando Valley, offering a menu of beautifully crafted dogs from every region worth its mustard.
-The selection of hot dogs are head spinning, but go ahead and dive into my video, where I show you a few favorites.
+Chef-owner Joe Fabrocini has brought virtually all of America to the San Fernando Valley, offering a menu of beautifully crafted dogs from every region worth it's mustard.
+The selection of hot dogs is head spinning, but go ahead and dive into my video, where I show you a few favorites.

 Carney's dining train car hosts the cheapest Hot Dog Happy Hour on L.A.'s notorious, and famed Sunset Strip, serving a trifecta of beer, hot dog, and fries for $4.75!
 This is one of the best deals in town too!